-Seed by seed, a community bands together to save the lifeblood of Jamaica Bay.
+Seed by seed, a community bands together to save the lifeblood of New York's Jamaica Bay.

 Turn left or right anywhere in Broad Channel, and you’ll be at the water in minutes, peering out at a green-and-aqua patchwork of smaller surrounding islands.
 It’s predominantly marshland that you see, sweeping across Jamaica Bay in piles of spongy peat.